Onshoring, Nearshoring Shift Industrial Landscape

 Investments in infrastructure track closely with industrial occupancy.

 Speculative industrial development will moderate next year, while total occupied industrial space will continue to grow.
-At the same time, onshoring and nearshoring activity is changing the way freight moves into and through the country and which markets function as industrial hubs.
+At the same time, onshoring and nearshoring activity is changing the way freight moves into and through the country and in which markets function as industrial hubs.

 With a 25% increase in domestic freight volume and a 35% expansion of logistics inventory in the past 20 years, the United States requires infrastructure improvements to ensure the supply chain functions optimally, according to Newmark Research’s latest industrial report.
 The firm said there is a strong correlation between investment in transportation infrastructure and expanding industrial occupancy.

-Freight tonnage is projected to grow by 42% through 2050 as firms onshore and nearshore production and e-commerce continues to mature.
+Freight tonnage is projected to grow by 42% through 2050 as firms onshore and nearshore production and e-commerce continue to mature.
 Global trade patterns over the past few decades have benefitted ocean port volume growth over intercontinental freight growth, which resulted in a domestic east-west paradigm for freight flows.
 This has helped maritime gateways such as Los Angeles and Northern New Jersey and intermodal markets such as Chicago, Atlanta and Dallas expand.

 Maritime port markets may have more limited industrial expansion potential due to land constraints and regulatory pressures in the future, said the report.